-As Myles Ahead's Executive Director, Leslie oversees and contributes to every aspect of Myles Ahead's operations, including planning, strategy, research, and development.
-After first-hand experience of the significant gaps in mental health services while attempting to provide appropriate supports for her son in life and at school, and ultimately losing her son to suicide, Leslie founded
+health services while attempting to provide appropriate supports for her son in life and at school, and ultimately losing her son to suicide, Leslie founded Myles Ahead.

-Myles Ahead.
 Leslie has 20+ years of transferrable knowledge and experience with initiative research, evaluation, and management systems that she brings to her role, which is pro bono.
-Her previous work focused on generating tangible improvements through strategic program development, delivery, monitoring, and evaluation, as well as policy advocacy within environmental and energy conservation.
+Her previous and development.
+After first-hand experience of the significant gaps in mental aspect of Myles Ahead's operations, including planning, strategy, research, work focused on generating tangible improvements through strategic program development, delivery, monitoring, and evaluation, as well as policy advocacy within environmental and energy conservation.

-Natalie Francoeur (She/Her).
-Office Services Coordinator & Support Lead organized and on schedule.
+As Myles Ahead's Executive Director, Leslie oversees and contributes to every of Myles Ahead's administrative requirements, Natalie maintains the recordkeeping for the Board of Directors, helping to keep everything (and everyone) organized and on schedule.
 Natalie is passionate about helping to co-create awareness that mental health system change is critical; she loves being part of Myles Ahead's impact to raise awareness to advance child and youth mental health.